mui/toolpad/docs/data/toolpad/getting-started/setup.md

+---
+title: Toolpad docs - Getting started
+---

 # Setup

+<p class="description">Set Toolpad up locally!</p>

 ## docker-compose

-The easiest way to run MUI Toolpad locally is through docker-compose.
+The easiest way to run Toolpad locally is through docker-compose.

-**NOTE: MUI toolpad is in preview, do not run this in production.**
+**NOTE: Toolpad is in preview, do not run this in production.**

-### prerequisits
+### Pre-Requisites

 Make sure you have the following tools installed: